phantomstudios/reveal-on-scroll/README.md

 This library utilizes `intersectionObserver`, as such browser support is pretty good (par IE11 and below), for more information check [caniuse](https://caniuse.com/intersectionobserver).
 For fallback, `reveal-scrolled` is automatically added to all `reveal-on-scroll` elements to ensure older browsers still reveal content.

 If you need `reveal-on-scroll` to work on any browser that doesn't support `intersectionObserver` consider using a polyfill such as - [intersection-observer](https://www.npmjs.com/package/intersection-observer).

-### Planned

-Features planned in future releases:

-- Full test coverage.
-- Optional reset to hide any revealed elements out of viewport view.
-- Optional CSS animation library that can be imported and used alongside TS implementation.

 ## 🍰 Contributing